ErikPlachta/api-ecommerce-backend/README.md

 # API E-Commerce Back End API

-## This Concept APP demonstrates how you can use an ORM to communicate between an Express.js server and MySQL Database.
+## This Concept APP demonstrates how you can use an ORM to communicate between an Express.js server and MySQL Database

 ---